4850 Salt River Road

 complete the five km return climb.

-The jagged peaks of the Stirling Range stretch for 65 kilometres from east
+The jagged peaks of the Stirling Range stretch for 65 kilometres from east to

-still more sediment was deposited in the depression which was left.
+sediment was deposited in the depression which was left.

 The final thickness of sediment is believed to be over 1.6 kilometres!
 As the